Navigate this page via search or the table of contents.

 Filters remove plastic, grease and paper from sewage transported via the collection system to the plant.
 Sewage then flows to two 1.3 million gallon tanks, where natural bacteria digest and decompose any biosolids with the assistance of aeration – by way of a revolving arm – and water.
 Two smaller clarifier tanks will then separate the liquids from the solids and send the liquid to a filter building where it will be disinfected with ultraviolet light and chlorine.
 On average, 900,000 gallons of effluent is returned to Killinger Creek every day.
 But wait, what happened to the solids?
 They are dried and reduced down to 20% matter creating 200-250 tons of matter per year that is either spread onto farmland or transported to the county landfill.
 Over the winter, when it can’t be applied to farmland, there is storage space for 90 days’ worth of biosolids.

-The new plant operates with four employees, all certified DEP Wastewater Operators, compared to nine utilized by the age old Borough of Palmyra plant and collection system maintenance is handled by the North Londonderry Township Highway Department.
+The new plant operates with four employees, all certified DEP Wastewater Operators and collection system maintenance is handled by the North Londonderry Township Highway Department.
 We have our own full-time DEP accredited lab that tests the successes of plant processes in treating sewage before its ultimate elimination into the surrounding environment.
 Annual operating cost is budgeted at $1.4 million.